 The History of Hagia Sophia

 The history of Hagia Sophia and Istanbul is intermingled.
 We need to go into a little detail to fully understand the facts about the history of Hagia Sophia.
 You will be informed of Hagia Sophia’s function as a church and a mosque later in history.
-Enjoy!
+I hope you will enjoy it!

 1. Hagia Sophia during Constantius II